hwirth/MyNode/README.md

   * JSON request verification mechanism (syntax, permissions)

 ## Code Quality
 It is a prototype the grew out of proportions.
-Some things a pretty crude.
+Some things are pretty crude.

 ## Overview
 ![server_block_diagram]